petershin/liferay-learn/docs/courses/latest/en/application-development/designing-user-interfaces/adding-details-to-the-success-page.md

 # Adding Details to the Success Page

-When users submit a distributor application, they're redirected to the success page: Application Submission.
+When users submit a distributor application, the success page appears: Application Submission.
 Currently, this page only includes a banner image.
 Delectable Bonsai wants to

 * Display basic information for the new application
 * Provide links for viewing and editing the application

-To do this,

 1. Navigate to the Application Submission page and click *Edit* (![Edit Button](../../images/icon-edit.png)).